naufiero/abaco/README.md

 The quick start introduced the basic features of abaco.
 Here we list some of the more advanced features.

--   **Admin API**: In abaco, messages sent to an actor for execution are queued and processed by the actor's "workers".
-Workers are processes that have access to the docker daemon and the actor's image, and workers take care of launching the actor containers, reading the docker stats api for the execution, storing logs for the execution, etc. abaco has a separate administration api which can be used to manage the workers for an actor.
+-   **Admin API**: In Abaco, messages sent to an actor for execution are queued and processed by the actor's "workers".
+Workers are processes that have access to the docker daemon and the actor's image, and workers take care of launching the actor containers, reading the docker stats api for the execution, storing logs for the execution, etc. Abaco has a separate administration api which can be used to manage the workers for an actor.
 This API is available via the `workers` collection for any given actor: for example, to retrieve the workers for our actor from the quickstart we would make a GET request like so:

     ```shell
-    $ curl localhost:8000/actors/e68ebbb7-4986-46ee-9332-a1f5cfc6a533/workers
+    $ curl localhost:8000/actors/yP0PDpZWG38Bg/workers
     ```

     The response contains the list of all workers and supporting